kachiann/British-Airways-Data-Science-Forage/README.md

 ### Task One Presentation

 ## Task Two: Predicting customer buying behavior <a name="task-two-predicting-customer-buying-behavior"></a>
-In this task, I build a predictive model to understand factors that influence buying behaviour
+In this task, I build a predictive model to understand factors that influence buying behaviour.

 ### Task Two Presentation